 Ecommerce businesses—which are businesses that transmit goods, services and funds over the internet—run the gamut in size and scope, from retail behemoths like Amazon to Etsy craft sites.
 Online shopping is just one of many arenas that has seen extensive growth over the past five years.
-According to a Shopify survey, ecommerce was responsible for $1.3 trillion in global sales in 2014, and that number is expected to rise to $4.5 trillion by 2021—meaning that commerce as we know it is moving in this direction.
+According to a Shopify survey, ecommerce was responsible for $1.3 trillion in global sales in 2014, and other ecommerce statistics expect this number to rise to $4.8 trillion by 2021—meaning that commerce as we know it is moving in this direction.

 Depending on the kind of business you’re in, it might make sense to start the ecommerce side of your company before you consider any brick-and-mortar setting.
 There are some key differences in the approach to starting an ecommerce business as opposed to a traditional business, however.

 “With ecommerce, you really need to build up trust, because people aren’t seeing you in person… so they could be skeptical,” says Roxanne King, owner of The Holistic Mama, a long-running ecommerce site that sells King’s own natural beauty and skin care products.
 “The good thing is, with blogs and social media, it’s easier then ever to build that trust.
 Give them an inside look at your life and your business, and they’ll want to support you.”

 Before working on building trust with future clientele, you’ll need to lay the groundwork by filling out the proper paperwork and making sure you’re compliant with all necessary agencies—just like you would with a business in a physical location.

 There are some basic bureaucratic hoops to jump through on the way to starting an ecommerce business.